julienlevasseur/Profiler/README.md

 export FOO=bar
 ```

+### Remote storage

+From version 3.4.0, it's now possible to store profiles remotely.
+The two supported provider (so far) are:

+#### AWS SSM

+##### Credentials

+Obviously, to access profiles stored in the AWS SSM Parameters Store, Profiler requires AWS
+credentials.
+To configure the AWS credentials, you can refer to the AWS SDK documentation: https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials

 ### The profiler command

 * `profiler` - Search for env files and source them if they exists.